-Have you ever been slammed with bill after bill in one month because you weren’t prepared?
-Most small business owners aren’t strangers to unexpected expenses.
+Businesses owners have to be prepared to handle their monthly small business expenses.
+Do you ever get slammed with monthly bills because you’re unprepared?
+Most small business owners aren’t strangers to unexpected business expenses, especially in 2021 when the small business landscape has major uncertainties.
 Typical small business expenses include inventory, supplies, and other ongoing costs of a business that go directly into your products or services.
 But, some business costs are hard to notice.
 You need to know the hidden costs of running a small business.
 Outsourced accounting services can help you manage unexpected expenses to ensure financial health.

 A truly unexpected expense is something that you can’t predict, such as a natural disaster or a medical emergency.
 These are the things that could happen to you at any time, but you can never be sure if they will – or how much they’ll cost you if they do.
 That means you can’t simply fit these expenses into your regular budget, it takes a different kind of planning to prepare for them.